crdrisko/drychem/README.md

 ## Getting started

-General information for getting started using DryChem is available in the documentation [here](docs/primer.md).

-More detailed documentation for Common-Utilities and C++ Units can be found in the interior [common-utilities/README.md](common-utilities/README.md) and [cpp-units/README.md](cpp-units/README.md) files, respectively.
+Detailed documentation for Common-Utilities and C++ Units can be found in the interior [common-utilities/README.md](common-utilities/README.md) and [cpp-units/README.md](cpp-units/README.md) files, respectively.

 ## Features